OPSEU’s Claire Tortolo Shines a Light on Inequality

-Claire_Tortolo The Ontario Public Service Employees Union (OPSEU) represents a diverse group of 130,000 public employees across Ontario.
+The Ontario Public Service Employees Union (OPSEU) represents a diverse group of 130,000 public employees across Ontario.
 OPSEU empowers members to solve workplace problems.
-The union’s expertise extends to collective bargaining and dispute resolution through to workplace health and safety and protection of human rights.
+The union’s expertise extends to collective bargaining and dispute resolution, workplace health and safety, and protection of human rights.
 Gender equality in the workplace is just one of the causes for which OPSEU fights.

-Claire Tortolo is a full-time professor at Algonquin College and teaches English as a Second Language.
+Q&A with Claire Tortolo, a full-time professor at Algonquin College who teaches English as a Second Language.
 For the past three years, Tortolo has also been a union steward for OPSEU Local 415.

 I come from a long line of public school teachers.
 My father was a union rep for the Elementary Teachers Federation of Ontario when I was a kid, so I clearly remember him doing union work.
 I always thought it might be something of interest.
 About three years ago, there was a protest outside a building in downtown Ottawa that Dalton McGuinty was visiting.
 It was during a time when the government was going to make some major changes to the public school system.
 I went on my own (to the demonstration) and I bumped into a few people holding an OPSEU flag and started chatting with them.
 They turned out to be two executive members here at the college.They invited me to a meeting.
 Everything went from there.